Read in 3 minutes

 mysqladmin -u root -p create database_name

 You have learned how to create MySQL databases.
-We will cover MySQL server management more thoroughly in some of our next articles.

 Feel free to leave a comment if you have any questions.